josuemeza/SwiftyEssentials/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftyEssentials.svg?style=flat)](http://cocoapods.org/pods/SwiftyEssentials)
 [![Platform](https://img.shields.io/cocoapods/p/SwiftyEssentials.svg?style=flat)](http://cocoapods.org/pods/SwiftyEssentials)

-## Example
+SwiftyEssentials is a collection of extensions created by simplify the common actions on the iOS apps development.

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+All functionalities is documented on the [documentation page](http://josuemeza.com/pods/SwiftyEssentials/).

 ## Requirements

-## Installation
+### Installation

 SwiftyEssentials is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: